 Please Note: Once you have been granted a scholarship, your award amount remains valid for the remainder of your time participating in all programming facilitated by the YMCA of the Greater Twin Cities.

-If you would like to contribute to YIG and make it possible for more scholarships to be awarded, please navigate to our "Give" page.
+If you would like to contribute to CYV and make it possible for more scholarships to be awarded, please navigate to our "Give" page.

-Two scholarship awards have been established by generous donors for the purpose of recognizing and encouraging youth leaders in the Youth in Government Model Assembly Session.
+Two scholarship awards have been established by generous donors for the purpose of recognizing and encouraging youth leaders in the Youth in Government Session.

 BETH HIDY MEMORIAL SCHOLARSHIP

-Beth was a Model Assembly participant during her 8th, 9th and 10th grade years.
+Beth was a Youth in Government participant during her 8th, 9th, and 10th grade years.
 Through YIG, Beth discovered a love for government.
 She was known for having high values and a strong commitment to her faith.
 She was a person of honesty and integrity who led by example through hard work and determination, while always maintaining a great sense of humor.
 Beth passed away at the young age of 17 but her love for children and her commitment to supporting the underdog will live on in YIG participants for years to come.

 CHASE PASSAUER MEMORIAL SCHOLARSHIP

-Chase participated in Minnesota YMCA Youth in Government programs throughout high school – in both Model Assembly and Model United Nations.
-Chase’s passion for law was ignited through YIG, which was the reason he decided to pursue law as a career path.
+Chase participated in Center for Youth Voice conference programs throughout high school – in both Youth in Government and Model United Nations.
+Chase’s passion for law was ignited through these experiences, which was the reason he decided to pursue law as a career path.
 Chase was known to vocally defend and stand against injustice.
 He was hard-working, clever, outwardly focused, determined, caring and deliberate.
 In April, 2016, Chase was killed by a disgruntled client while on-the-job at a criminal defense firm.
 His outgoing personality has made a significant impact on others, which continues through this award.